redevilkid-Chan/hermes-agent-amazon-research/README.md

 ## 🎯 What This Is

 A fully autonomous, multi-Agent market research pipeline for Amazon sellers.
-It ingests raw category data (卖家精灵数据), runs competitive analysis, generates BCG matrices, and produces data-driven strategy recommendations — all orchestrated by Hermes Agent.
+It ingests raw category data (sellersprite / helium 10 / jungle scout), runs competitive analysis, generates BCG matrices, and produces data-driven strategy recommendations — all orchestrated by Hermes Agent.

 ### Core Problem Solved